News & Articles

 Sefer Meir Panim | 29/08/2022

-Be'Shevach ve'hodaya to HKB"H we are pleased to announce the publication of Sefer Meir Panim, the fruit of 7 years of research into the subjects of the Shulchan and the Lechem Hapanim.
+Be'Shevach ve'hodaya to HKB"H we are pleased to announce the publication of the second edition of Sefer Meir Panim, the fruit of 10 years of research into the subjects of the Shulchan and the Lechem Hapanim.
 This is the definitive textbook on the subject.
 To view more details and to purchase, please visit our store.

 Live | 03/07/2020